ryantd42/NY-Legislative-Git/2023/A6726A-2023/bill.md

  place of beginning.
   Containing  a total of approximately 165 sq. ft. or 0.0038 acres, more or less.
   § 4.
-The replacement lands to be conveyed to the county and  dedicated as parkland are described as follows:
+Prior to the discontinuation  and  alienation  of  the  parklands described in section three of this act, Lakeside Inn, Inc., shall convey to the county of Nassau and the county of Nassau shall acquire and dedi- cate as parklands such land described as follows:
+  All  that  certain  plot,  piece or parcel of land, situate, lying and being in the Town of Baldwin, Nassau County,  State  of  New  York,  and bounded and described by the following:
   Beginning  at  a  point  at  the end of the following continuous three courses and distances from the corner formed by the intersection of  the southerly  side  of  Lakeside  Place  and  the  easterly side of Milburn